 You may realize that you are taking on someone else’s emotions regularly.

 Once you start to see these things you can choose your response.

 Often recognizing these trends is enough to help start to shift them.

 If you have gone through your day emotionally engaged in your work, it’s important to have a healthy way to decompress at the end of the day.

-You will need to experiment to find what works best for you.
 You could try mediation; going for a walk; exercising; writing down everything that happened that day; deleting your work email from your phone; making a list of things to do for the next day before you leave your office; and many more.